This matcha smoothie bowl recipe is about to become your new breakfast staple.

 Matcha Tea Benefits

 Weight Loss: The same powerful antioxidant, EGCG, that may offer disease prevention, also supports a healthy metabolism, which can aid in weight loss.
-A 2005 study in the American Journal of Clinical Nutrition showed that participants who drank green tea extract daily dropped almost twice as much weight in 12 weeks as participants who didn’t.
+A 2016 study, published in the journal Clinical Nutrition, showed that participants who drank green tea extract daily dropped almost twice as much weight in 12 weeks as participants who didn’t.
+(3)

 Matcha Smoothie Bowl Recipe